 Phil Vincent has lived with AS for 42 years.
-In 2016, he takes on a 26.6 mile challenge to raise vital funds and awareness for two causes close to his heart.
+In 2016, he took on a 26.6 mile challenge to raise vital funds and awareness for two causes close to his heart.

-Follow the story of three friends who are taking on the incredible Mongol Rally in 2016 for NASS.
+Follow the story of three friends who took on the incredible Mongol Rally in 2016 for NASS.

-Kathy Miller, Chair of NASS Woking and Weybridge, is taking on the 50km Thames Path Challenge for NASS in September.
-You can read Kathy's inspirational story here.
+Kathy Miller, Chair of NASS Woking and Weybridge, tackled the 50km Thames Path Challenge for NASS, and shares here inspirational story.

-Marek has recently completed his first Ironman event for NASS after a long and often painful route to diagnosis.
-You can read his amazing story here.
+Marek completed his first Ironman event for NASS after a long and often painful route to diagnosis.

-Poppy Hocken and her four children took on the 2014 Great London Swim and are doing it all over again in 2015!
+Poppy Hocken and her four children took on the Great London Swim in 2014 and 2015!
 Read the Hocken's fantastic story here.

-Mark Rickaby, director of South West accountancy firm Sunflower Accounts Ltd, is taking the plunge into the icy waters off the UK to raise funds for NASS as he was diagnosed with AS in 2007.
+Mark Rickaby, director of South West accountancy firm Sunflower Accounts Ltd, took the plunge into the icy waters off the UK to raise funds for NASS as he was diagnosed with AS in 2007.

-Jane Leach is living proof that exercise can improve your life with AS.
+Jane Leach firmly believed that exercise would improve her life with AS.
 She had suffered with back pain for 20 years before she took up running, a decision that changed her life.
-Now she is taking on two and a half marathons to support NASS and everyone living with AS.
+She took on two and a half marathons to support NASS and everyone living with AS.